Leafwing-Studios/fop-rules/docs/character-options/powers/runeseeker.md

 </div>

-?FLAVOR?.
+As you trace a jagged symbol, your work begins to crackle with harmless sparks.
 Choose a creature within range.
 Deal one point of electric damage to them for each stack of shocked that they have, unmodified by changes to the efficacy of this spell.
 Then, make an Agility attack against that creature.
 If you hit:

 - **1 essence:** Deal 1d6 + Presence electric damage.
 - **2 essence:** Deal 2d6 + 2 \* Presence electric damage.